 INSPECT: Check after storms to determine how soon you need to empty the barrel.
 Remember that a rain barrel only works if it has space to contain more water.
+Check seasonally that all parts are in good working condition.

 EMPTY: Empty the rain barrel between storms or, at a minimum, when full.
-The water can be used on perennial gardens, house plants, and other non-potable or non-drinking water needs.
+The water can be used on perennial gardens, house plants and other non-potable or non-drinking water needs.
 Carefully consider what you water with your rain barrel.
 This water has the potential to contain pollutants from your roof that you may not want to come in contact with vegetables or other edible crops.

 CLEAN: Keep the screen clear of debris and clean with a soft brush as needed.
 Periodically clean out the inside of the barrel if debris has collected.
-Keep gutters and downspouts clean and clear to prevent debris, such as leaves and pine needles from entering the rain barrel.
+Keep gutters and downspouts clean and clear to prevent debris, such as leaves and pine needles, from entering the rain barrel.